 How are measurements taken for accuracy and patient comfort?

-3D scanning is fairly standard for scoliosis bracing for the most accurate replication of the patient’s trunk and torso.
+3D scanning is now fairly standard for scoliosis bracing for the most accurate replication of the patient’s trunk and torso.
 That said, there are still a few practitioners who create braces from casting.

 Is the brace a knock-off?
 If so, how do you know it’s a good knock-off?

-Is the brace compressive making it difficult to breathe or does it allow for easy breathing?
+Is the brace compressive making it difficult to breathe, or does it allow for easy breathing?

 Where is the brace manufactured and how long does it take for delivery and fitting?

-Is the brace used for adults?
+Can bracing be used for adults?

 References